rahul-thakoor/kws/getting-started-glitch/getting-started-glitch.md

     - The Node app starts at `server.js`
     - We can add additional packages by modifying the `package.json` file

-Indeed, since we just remixed the express demo app, the package.json has the only dependency:
+Indeed, since we just remixed the express demo app, the `package.json` only has `express` as dependency:

 ```json
 {